NaamaLevy1/Forestionproject/README.md

 # DeforestationProject
-Report for Forest Query into Global Deforestation From 1990 to 2016
+Report for Forest Query into Global Deforestation From 1990 to 2016 Using SQL